What is Youth United?

-The Youth United program is a volunteer program that is self-governed by each individual student, and rewards students who achieve the volunteer hour requirement for their contributions to our communities.
-Youth United is available in select Chelan and Douglas county schools districts (including home and private schools within those school districts) for youth in grades 6-12 (5th grade students may start in April of their 5th grade year).
-Currently, those schools are:
+The Youth United program is a program that encourages students to engage and volunteer in their community, then rewards them for achieving the volunteer hour requirement.
+Youth United is available in all Chelan and Douglas County schools, and select Okanogan County schools (including home and private schools within those school districts) for youth in grades 6-12.
+5th grade students may start in April of their 5th grade year.
+Currently, schools that participate include:

 Applications are due April 1st of each year and must include all of the following documents:

-If you have any questions regarding either the Varsity Letter or Youth Engaged in Service Youth United programs, please contact Trina Heuchert at (509) 662-8261.
+If you have any questions regarding either the Varsity Letter or Youth Engaged in Service Youth United programs, please contact Kenzie English at (509) 662-8261 or email@example.com.

 Though United Way of Chelan and Douglas Counties strives to ensure there are a number of volunteer projects available in which students my participate, the responsibility for finding volunteer opportunities and making contact with the organization in order to volunteer remains with the student.
 United Way of Chelan and Douglas Counties hosts a volunteer calendar and the Get Connected site if students are struggling to find volunteer opportunities and students are always encouraged to call or email the coordinator for any volunteer projects.
 The way the program is set up provides opportunities for students to gain experience communicating with adults to acquire service and allows the organization to ask pertinent questions of the student.